 We have carefully selected the Managers who might be in the Premier League sack race after a few games into the 2025/26 season.
 This list is based on their recent performances in the domestic league as well as the FA Cup and EFL Cup.

-Cup Performances & Fan Pressure: Cup competitions like the FA Cup and the Premier League title are very crucial for managers.
+- Cup Performances & Fan Pressure: Cup competitions like the FA Cup and the Premier League title are very crucial for managers.
 As we all know, not all clubs can win the competition, but securing a good rank while fighting for the cup is not bad for the team as well as the fans.
 This factor will take teams under consideration that didn’t have a good season and were knocked out early in the domestic cups.

-Recent Form: We have used Recent Form as the primary factor for ranking the next Premier League manager to be sacked.
-This factor will give us a clearer picture of the rankings, as in this factor, all the essential metrics are analyzed, like loss ratio, player-manager chemistry, and the overall performance of the club.
+- Recent Form: We have used Recent Form as the primary factor for ranking the next Premier League manager to be sacked.
+This factor will give us a clearer picture of the rankings, as in this factor, all the essential metrics are analysed, like loss ratio, player-manager chemistry, and the overall performance of the club.

-Bookmaker Odds: Next Premier League manager to be sacked odds.
+- Bookmaker Odds: Next Premier League manager to be sacked odds.
 This factor’s insights helped us peek into the future with the help of the betting market and the insiders who have years and years of experience.
 These odds shift with results, injuries, or board statements, often updated on platforms like Oddschecker.

-League Position: The team’s league position factor is a simple yet crucial factor in predicting the next Premier League manager to be sacked.
+- League Position: The team’s league position factor is a simple yet crucial factor in predicting the next Premier League manager to be sacked.
 The higher the ranking, the greater the chances are that managers will be sacked by the club owners.

-Public Sentiments and the board temperature: At last, the decision to sack a manager is of the board members, so if they are happy with the efforts, they might back you despite having a poor form, Like Manchester United’s backing of Erik ten Hag in April 2025, which can stabilize a manager’s position.
+- Public Sentiments and the board temperature: At last, the decision to sack a manager is of the board members, so if they are happy with the efforts, they might back you despite having a poor form, Like Manchester United’s backing of Erik ten Hag in April 2025, which can stabilise a manager’s position.

 Note: The odds numbers mentioned below were taken from a reputable site like Oddschecker.